FlipsideCrypto/fsc-evm/doc_descriptions/core/contracts.md

 {% docs evm_contracts_symbol %}

 The symbol used to represent this contract.
 Please note this is not necessarily unique.

 {% enddocs %}

-{% docs evm_contracts_table_doc %}

-This table contains contract details for contracts deployed on the Ethereum blockchain.

-{% enddocs %}